DC Office Space For Rent

-As the capital of the United States and the seat of the federal government, it’s no surprise that office space in D.C. naturally attracts agencies, lobbying firms, think tanks, and nonprofits that want to be close to the federal government.
-The federal government itself employs nearly one-third of the D.C. workforce.
-However, the private sector in Washington, D.C. is continuously diversifying, and the D.C. area is home to a variety of big and small businesses engaged in healthcare, technology, media, tourism, education, business management, and scientific research.
+As the capital of the United States and the seat of the federal government, it’s no surprise that D.C. office space naturally attracts agencies, lobbying firms, think tanks, and nonprofits that want to be close to the federal government.
+The federal government itself is the largest employer in the metro area.
+However, the private sector in Washington, D.C. is continuously diversifying, and the area is home to a variety of big and small businesses engaged in healthcare, technology, media, tourism, education, business management, and scientific research.

-D.C.’s hiring pool is filled with seasoned and educated professionals, and the four colleges in the area guarantee a regular flow of new talent.
-The historical and cultural attractions in the area provide a backdrop for the dynamic food, music, sports, and outdoor scenes that make Washington, D.C., an attractive home to businesses of all kinds.
+D.C.’s hiring pool is filled with seasoned and educated professionals, and the numerous colleges and universities in the area guarantee a regular flow of new talent.
+The historical and cultural attractions in the area provide a backdrop for the dynamic food, music, sports, and outdoor scenes that make Washington, D.C. office space an attractive options to businesses of all kinds.